matthewjmiller/mattmiller/CV.md

 “‘To Hell with Truth!’: Faith, Nihilism, and Death in Eugene O’Neill’s *The Iceman Cometh*.”
 Southwest Conference on Christianity and Literature 2008.

 ## Local Presentations

+Library Lecture and Lunch panel with Dr. Charity Gibson and Dr. Aleshia O'Neal, Lyons Memorial Library, College of the Ozarks, 9 April 2025.

 "AI-Resistant Assignments and Teaching Writing as a Living Act," Ozarks Area Writing Symposium, College of the Ozarks, 8 March 2024.